 1. Impersonation (proxy tester)

 Impersonation refers to the act of asking or hiring someone else to take an exam on your behalf.
 This is not a new trick and has also been used in traditional assessments.
 In online assessments, the risks are even higher.
 Impersonation can take place in two stages of the examination delivery process; before and during the assessments.

 Before the assessments, students share their login details with the imposter.
 The login details vary depending on the software in use.
 However, some online proctoring software easily makes this impossible by using advanced identification features such as biometrics or facial recognition systems.
 Impersonation during the exam process can take place in many ways.
 One trick used by students is providing remote access to their imposters through tools such as virtual machines.
 This sounds like something pulled out of a spy movie, but you wouldn’t believe what students are willing to do to avoid failure.

-How to curb impersonation in online proctored exams
+How to curb impersonation in online exams

-- Using authentication technologies such as biometric systems and two-factor authentication to verify registered candidates
+Using authentication technologies such as biometric systems and two-factor authentication to verify registered candidates.